 Do you need a visa?

-For holders of ordinary passports: No visas required for visits of up to 30 days.
+For holders of diplomatic and official passports: No visas required for visits of up to 30 days.

 MAX STAY day: 90

 Visa application FORM

 Belgrade, 10 March 2020 – Government passes additional measures to avert spread of coronavirus

 The Serbian government passed today additional measures to avert the spread of COVID-19, following the recommendations of Serbian epidemiologists and in line with the recommendations of the World Health Organization (WHO).

 A temporary ban on entry into Serbia for foreign nationals coming from the areas with intense coronary virus transmission is introduced.

 This applies to persons coming from Italy, certain provinces of the Republic of China, South Korea, Iran and parts of Switzerland.